MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-r2dbc-with-azure-mysql.md

 ## Test the application

-To test the application, we will use cURL.
+To test the application, you can use cURL.

 First, create a new "todo" item in the database: